-Quite often there is a slight distortion of the stomach (Hiatus Hernia) near where the Sleeve is to be made and so this is repaired if present.
-The operation takes around 60 minutes.
-Most patients stay in hospital for 2 days after the surgery and return to work after 2 weeks convalescence.
+Quite often there is a slight distortion of the stomach (Hiatus Hernia) near where the Sleeve is to be made.
+If you have a Hiatus Hernia, this is often repaired during your weight loss surgery gastric sleeve procedure.

 Pic 1: Highlighted stomach in the upper abdomen.

 Pic 2: White Lines indicate the five usual incision sites.